 CDM Smith will develop an FS report consisting of remedial technology/process option screening, assembly of remedial alternatives, screening of remedial alternatives, and a detailed evaluation of remedial alternatives including a cost-effectiveness analysis.
 CDM Smith will perform remedial alternative screening qualitatively against three criteria: effectiveness, implementability, and relative cost.
-CDM Smith assumes that four alternatives will pass through alternative, and unrestricted use alternative, and two alternatives capable of achieving the most feasible/least restrictive use will be retained for detailed evaluation.
+CDM Smith assumes that four alternatives will pass through alternative screening and be retained for detailed evaluation.
+It is assumed that a no action alternative, an unrestricted use alternative, and two alternatives capable of achieving the most feasible/least restrictive use will be retained for detailed evaluation.
 During detailed analysis, CDM Smith will evaluate the retained remedial alternatives against the criteria detailed in Section 4.2 of DER-10.
-Alternatives will be reviewed with the NYSDEC PM prior to the submission of the Draft FS Report.
-The FS Report will be prepared following the DER-10 requirements and will include the following sections:
+Alternatives will be reviewed with the NYSDEC PM prior to the submission of the draft FS report.
+The FS report will be prepared following the DER-10 requirements and will include the following sections:

 - Introduction

 - Site Description and History

 - Summary of RI and Exposure Assessment

 - Remedial Goals and Remedial Action Objectives

 - General Response Actions

 - Identification and Screening of Technologies

 - Development and Analysis of Alternatives, which

 - assembles technologies into alternatives;

 - evaluates alternatives with respect to the criteria set forth in 6 NYCRR 375-1.8(f) and as follows:

 - community acceptance,

 - o overall protectiveness of public health and the environment,

-- standards, criteria and guidance,
+- o standards, criteria and guidance,

 - o long-term effectiveness and permanence,

 - o reduction of toxicity, mobility or volume of contamination through treatment,

 - o short-term impact and effectiveness,

 - o implementability,

-- cost-effectiveness, and
+- o cost-effectiveness, and

-- o land-use; and
+- land-use; and

-- $\circ$ evaluates the institutional/engineering controls for the selected remedy. - Recommended Remedy
+- o evaluates the institutional/engineering controls for the selected remedy.

+- Recommended Remedy

 CDM Smith will submit electronic copies of an FS Report to NYSDEC and NYSDOH for review and comments.
 CDM Smith will revise the draft FS Report per the comments received.
-Electronic copies of the Final FS report will be submitted-text, tables, maps, photos, and any other attachments will be submitted as a single .pdf file in a format that is in conformance with NYSDEC's ADA-Compliance Guidance document.
+Electronic copies of the final FS report will be submitted-text, tables, maps, photos, and any other attachments will be submitted as a single .pdf file in a format that is in conformance with NYSDEC's ADA-Compliance Guidance document.
 All electronic files will be submitted to NYSDEC either on a compact disc or via the FTS.